lpego/mzb-suite/docs/source/files/workflow_models.rst

 Import as module
 ________________
 Finally, users can import this repo as a package and make use of its functions in their own scripts.
-Make sure the package is installed (see :ref:`files/installing:Install libraries locally` in case of doubt), and simply use ``import mzbsuite`` in your script.
+Make sure the package is installed (see :ref:`files/installing:Install libraries locally` in case of doubt), and simply use ``import mzbsuite`` in your scripts.

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~